Ender-Development/Alchemistry/README.md

 ## License

-Switched Licence from [MIT](https://mit-license.org) to [GPL-2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html), which allows me to use some assets from the modern version of the mod.
+Switched license from [MIT](https://mit-license.org) to [GPL-2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html), which allows me to use some assets from the modern version of the mod.

 ## [Ender-Development](https://github.com/Ender-Development)